asunxx/rpi-sense-hat-clock/README.md

 The two all digital clocks are based on other similar projects for Raspberry Pi or Arduino.

-Each clock consists of a single standalone file written in python3.
+Each clock consists of a single standalone file with code written in python3.
 The clock code runs as is on the Raspberry Pi with Sense Hat hardware and Raspberry Pi OS or Raspbian operating system software.
 ```